Lately, a lot of students have been saying, “I want to go to medical school. What should I major in so I have the best chances of being accepted?”

 So, we reached out to academic counselors who have a medical school specialty and this is what we learned:

 Your major in undergrad is NOT what is most important.
-Studying what you’re passionate about is.
+Studying what you’re passionate about it.

-Study what your passionate about, not what will “increase your chances,” because no single major will increase your chances.
+Study what you’re passionate about, not what will “increase your chances,” because no single major will increase your chances.
 It’s what you do with what you choose.
 The prerequisite classes are all they require.
-Medical schools love students who choose their major to get a broad based liberal arts education during undergrad so they can learn about the world before entering the highly specialized medical education.
+Medical schools love students who choose their major to get a broad-based liberal arts education during undergrad so they can learn about the world before entering the highly specialized medical education.

 Med schools want to look at what else you did during your undergrad career.

 Have you pursued research opportunities or had job shadowing experiences?
 Do you have exposure to trauma through ER volunteering or EMT work?
 Do you volunteer at a local hospital?
 These are the types of experiences that medical schools are looking for and will boost your chances of acceptance.

 They want students with a passion for medicine.

 It’s important that you are able to prove your passion for medicine through extracurricular activities, interviews etc. The road to becoming any kind of doctor is a long one and is not for everyone.
 Med schools know that you will only make it through because of your passion for medicine and helping others.
 The way that you prove this is up to you, but make sure that during your undergraduate career you take steps so that down the road your passion is obvious!